giciq/CIFAR-50-CNN/README.md

 # CIFAR-100-CNN
-Simple CNN written with TensorFlow for recognizing 50 classes of the Cifar100 dataset.
+Simple CNN written with TensorFlow for recognizing 50 classes of images.
+The classes for recognition are the uneven classes of Cifar100 dataset.
-It has 72% of accuracy on a test data and 77% on a training set.
+Model has achieved 72% of accuracy on a test data and 77% on a training set.

 ## Image preparation
 1. Scaling /255.